RoSuiteExtension/i18n/README.md

 Click on the Create **pull request** button to submit your contribution.

 ## Support
-If you encounter any issues or have questions related to the RoSuite extension, please feel free to create an issue in the repository.
+If you encounter any issues or have questions related to the RoSuite extension, please feel free to ask in the Discord.
 We will be happy to assist you!